shprink/conferences/2017/from-redux-to-ngrxstore/slides/redux.md

     <aside class="notes">
         <b>Conventionnal data flow could look like this.</b>
         <ul>
-            <li>When your components have a direct relationship can communicate directly with each other using props to get data IN and event emitters to get data out.</li>
+            <li>When your components have a direct relationship, they can communicate directly with each other using props to get data IN and event emitters to get data out.</li>
             <li>When you do not have a direct relationship you can use a third party service, or something similar to the rootScope in Angular 1 or a Pub Sub pattern</li>
         </ul>
-        <b>There are many ways to achieve data communications between components and it is not normalized.
+        <b>There are too many ways to achieve data communications between components and it is not normalized.
 If you have several developers working on your application over time, you could end up using many of the possibilities and make your app harder to understand and to predictable.</b>
     </aside>
 </section>